History of depression: 20th and 21st centuries

 In the 20th century, the German psychiatrist Emil Kraepelin was the first to distinguish manic depression.
 The influential system put forward by Kraepelin unified nearly all types of mood disorder into manic–depressive insanity.
 Kraepelin worked from an assumption of underlying brain pathology, but also promoted a distinction between endogenous (internally caused) and exogenous (externally caused) types.
-Around 1980, Kraepelin defined the term manic depression, which is also known as bipolar disorder.
-This mental health condition causes people to have mood swings, such as emotional highs and lows.
-Manic depression and bipolar disorder are considered the same thing because of these mood swings.

 The unitarian view became more popular in the United Kingdom, while the binary view held sway in the US, influenced by the work of Swiss psychiatrist Adolf Meyer and before him Sigmund Freud, the father of psychoanalysis.

 Freud had likened the state of melancholia to mourning in his 1917 paper Mourning and Melancholia.
 He theorized that objective loss, such as the loss of a valued relationship through death or a romantic breakup, results in subjective loss as well; the depressed individual has identified with the object of affection through an unconscious, narcissistic process called the libidinal cathexis of the ego.

 Such loss results in severe melancholic symptoms more profound than mourning; not only is the outside world viewed negatively, but the ego itself is compromised.
 The patient's decline of self-perception is revealed in his belief of his own blame, inferiority, and unworthiness.
 He also emphasized early life experiences as a predisposing factor.

 Meyer put forward a mixed social and biological framework emphasizing reactions in the context of an individual's life, and argued that the term depression should be used instead of melancholia.

 The DSM-I (1952) contained depressive reaction and the DSM-II (1968) depressive neurosis, defined as an excessive reaction to internal conflict or an identifiable event, and also included a depressive type of manic-depressive psychosis within Major affective disorders.

 In the mid-20th century, other psycho-dynamic theories were proposed.
 Existential and humanistic theories represented a forceful affirmation of individualism.
 Austrian existential psychiatrist Viktor Frankl connected depression to feelings of futility and meaninglessness.
 Frankl's logotherapy addressed the filling of an "existential vacuum" associated with such feelings, and may be particularly useful for depressed adolescents.

 American existential psychologist Rollo May hypothesized that "depression is the inability to construct a future".
 In general, May wrote that depression "occur[s] more in the dimension of time than in space," and the depressed individual fails to look ahead in time properly.
 Thus the "focusing upon some point in time outside the depression ... gives the patient a perspective, a view on high so to speak; and this may well break the chains of the ... depression."